xupeiwust/deepforge/docs/deployment/native.rst

     deepforge start --worker

-The worker will install dependencies the first time it is run (including torch, if it is not already installed).

 To connect to a remote deepforge instance, add the url of the DeepForge server:

 .. code-block:: bash